wellingtoncunha/hadoop/stand_up_a_hadoop_cluster_on_aws.md

 We are now going to configure the initial settings Name Node.
 So, let's first pick one of the instances to be our name node.
 We are going to configure it and replicated the configuration for the data nodes:

 1. Once the EC2 instances are available, pick one of them to be the Name Node.
-At this point, I am just changing its Name tag to state that it is my name node (take the chance to copy the Public IPv4 Address):<p\>
+At this point, I am also changing its Name tag to state that it is my name node (take the chance to copy the Public IPv4 Address):
 ![image203](https://user-images.githubusercontent.com/7594950/107979306-59585d80-6f8c-11eb-9d4a-84453f2ffe31.png)

 2. In order to get access to the data nodes from inside the Name Node, you need to use the same PEM Key.
-So, let's copy that into our name node:<p\>
+So, let's copy that into our name node:

     ```bash
     scp -i ~/Downloads/hadoop.pem ~/Downloads/hadoop.pem ubuntu@<Public IPv4 address>:~/.ssh/